matthewtobiasz/ux-lab/README.md

 ### Dependencies

-UX-Lab uses [Compass](http://compass-style.org/) Sass framework, here are the instructions for installing Compass: http://compass-style.org/install/
+UX-Lab uses a CSS preprocessor [Sass](http://sass-lang.com/) and a handy Sass framework, [Compass](http://compass-style.org/).
+When you install Compass, Sass is included as a dependency.
+Here are the Compass installation instructions: http://compass-style.org/install/

 ### Compile Sass